esva-project/validator/README.md

 You will need to create two directories inside the `/data/esva`:

- - one is called "ewp_certs" and it will contain the EWP node certificate set.
-These files ought to follow the name schema of your institution schac_code followed by the file extension (e.g. ewp.up.pt.crt, ewp.up.pt.key, ewp.up.pt.pub);
+ - "ewp_certs" will contain the EWP node certificate set.
+These files ought to follow the name schema of your institution schac_code followed by the file extension (e.g. example.pt.crt, example.pt.key, example.pt.pub);
- - one is called "ssl_certs" and it will contain the NGINX certificate set.
+ - "ssl_certs" will contain the NGINX certificate set.
 The certificate file must be named as "fullchain.pem" and the key must be named "privkey.pem"

 ### 3. Clone the Repository and fill in the Environment Variables
-You should clone the repository in the `/data/esva` directory and check the ".env.example" file inside the repository and follow its guidelines, adjusting the variables to your specific needs.
+Clone the repository in the `/data/esva` directory and check the ".env.example" file inside the repository and follow its guidelines, adjusting the variables to your specific needs.
 For that, create a .env file in the repository folder you cloned and fill it in with the variables adjusted to you.

 ### 4. Run the installation script
 Finally, in order to set up the containers and run the program, run one of the scripts in the "deployment" folder.